groundbasesoft/safe-homepage/README.md

 After making changes to the content model it is recommended to generate the contentful types again.

+### Resizing Images

+By default images will be displayed in the size that they have been uploaded (up to screen width).
+To allow resizing images tags can be assigned to them in contentful:

+- `mediumImage` - 75% of the normal size
+- `smallImage` - 50% the normal size

 ### Contentful Type Generation

 1. Create a Personal Access Token in your contentful account